 Growing up, Leah viewed languages as a way to see the world through the eyes of another and went on to study Spanish at the University of Connecticut.
 She studied abroad in Spain during the 2002/2003 academic year.
 Madrid suffered a deadly terrorist attack on their train system that year, killing 192 people.
 Leah returned to Spain after college to teach English for two years, often discussing with Spaniards the devastating effects of the Franco dictatorship on their country.
 It was during those years abroad that Leah acquired an awareness of the corrosive power of authoritarian regimes and terrorist organizations, a perspective that went on to shape her career back in Minnesota.

 During summer breaks from college and the Spanish school year, Leah worked and lived with her family in their new home of Isanti.
 She returned to Minnesota for good in 2008, securing a position as a contractor for Immigration and Customs Enforcement (ICE) where she used her Spanish fluency to guide undocumented immigrants through an alternative-to-detention program.
-In 2010 she was hired by ICE, working alongside Deportation Officers in the St. Paul Field Office.
+In 2010 she was hired by ICE, working in mission support in the St. Paul Field Office.
 She spent six years immersed in the complexities of the immigration legal system, seeing first-hand the toll that policy inaction takes on communities.